Things to do in Sonoma County, Aug. 4 - 13, 2023

 “Wild Things”: Artwork celebrating the natural world, with a percentage of sales benefiting the Safari West Wildlife Foundation.
 Opening reception from 5 to 7 p.m. at The Gallery at Corrick’s, 637 Fourth St., Santa Rosa.
 Artwork by Carolyn Wilson, Suki Diamond, Diane Schoenrock and Stephen Heagan.
 Free.
 Through Aug.
 26. More information at 707-546-2424, corricks.com.

-Poyntlyss Sistars: Rockin’ show band performs at Party on Plaza from 5 to 8 p.m. at Rohnert Park City Center Plaza, 475 City Center Drive.
-Rohnert Park.
+Poyntlyss Sistars: Rockin’ show band performs at Party on the Plaza from 5 to 8 p.m. at Rohnert Park City Center Plaza, 475 City Center Drive, Rohnert Park.
 Free.
 More information at tinyurl.com/397r8r9s.

 NorCal Brew Fest: Sonoma County Fair continues through Aug.
 13, with a Brew Fest offering more than 50 different craft brews and ciders, plus live music by party band Wonder Bread 5.
 Event begins at 5:30 p.m. at the Sonoma County Fairgrounds, 1350 Bennett Valley Road, Santa Rosa.
 Tickets are $59 to $69, including fair admission.
 More information at sonomacountyfair.com/pages/norcal-brew-fest.